-Come and enjoy a stroll at Charlecote at any time of year; the park and gardens are open seven days a week, all year round.
+Charlecote's grounds are open seven days a week, all year round.

 They share the parkland with our pedigree herd of Jacob sheep with their characteristic chocolate-blotch fleeces.

 Bring a picnic

 You're welcome to bring a picnic to enjoy at Charlecote at any time of year.
 You just need to decide whether to wrap up warm or bring sunscreen.
-Everyone knows sandwiches taste better outdoors.
+Everyone knows sandwiches taste better outdoors!

-There's plenty of room to run around here too, or just watch the swans and ducks on the river.
+There's plenty of room to run around or fly a kite here too, or just watch the swans and ducks on the river.

 Watch the team's film to find out more about the history of Charlecote's fallow deer herd and how we manage them to the highest possible welfare standards.